-All of Vancouver’s fetish events moved online last year, which is ironic considering how a large part of the fetish community is about rubber gloves and latex masks – you’d think it would be the safest place to be in a pandemic with all that germaphobic coverage.
-And maybe I’m just an exhibitionist, but I can’t justify sliding into my tight and squeakies if I don’t have anywhere to go besides my living room.
+All of Vancouver’s fetish events moved online over the pandemic, which is ironic considering how a large part of the fetish community is about rubber gloves and latex masks – you’d think it would be the safest place to be with all that germaphobic coverage.
+And maybe I’m just an exhibitionist, but I couldn’t justify sliding into my tight and squeakies with nowhere to go besides my living room.
 So instead of enjoying the gaping stares of regular folks while I head out to party with the freaks, I find lovely things to look at like this 2004 catalog from Amsterdam’s DeMask fetish shop and clothing company.
-Founded in 1990 in the Red Light District, DeMask clearly took their aesthetics very seriously, because this catalog is a work of art.
+Founded in 1990 in the Red Light District, DeMask clearly took its aesthetics very seriously, because this catalog is a work of art.
 The photography is stunning and the clothing is to die for – literally some of these masks look like they would suffocate me.

 Today I wanted to share a gallery of images from this stunning catalog, as well as an excerpt from an interview with DeMask’s founder, Steve English.